Family Visas UK

 • C is the amount of Income Support an equivalent British family of that size can receive

 The Immigration Rules do not specify the level of income or amount of funds sufficient for ‘adequate’ maintenance.
-This will be case specific and depend on the number of dependants in the family unit.
-If dependants of the main applicant are going to accompany them to, or remain with them in, the UK, then sufficient resources must be available for the whole family unit to be adequately maintained, regardless of their nationality or immigration status.
+This will be case-specific and depend on the number of dependents in the family unit.
+If dependants of the main applicant are going to accompany them to, or remain with them in, the UK, then sufficient resources must be available to maintain the whole family unit, regardless of their nationality or immigration status.

 Our specialist team of immigration solicitors can assess your personal circumstances including your household family members, your household net income and housing costs and advise you whether or not you satisfy the adequate maintenance requirement for your application.